deckhouse/sds-replicated-volume/docs/README.md

 apiVersion: storage.deckhouse.io/v1alpha1
 kind: LvmVolumeGroup
 metadata:
   name: "vg-1-on-worker-0" # The name can be any fully qualified resource name in Kubernetes.
-This LvmVolumeGroup resource name will be used to create DRBDStoragePool in the future
+This LvmVolumeGroup resource name will be used to create ReplicatedStoragePool in the future
 spec:
   type: Local
   blockDeviceNames:  # specify the names of the BlockDevice resources that are located on the target node and whose CONSUMABLE is set to true.
 Note that the node name is not specified anywhere since it is derived from BlockDevice resources.